-Change in Focus; Sale of Hebdo Mag and Plan to Sell Software Business continue to meet our business objectives.
+Change in Focus; Sale of Hebdo Mag and Software Business

+We recently have changed our focus from making strategic acquisitions of new businesses to maximizing the opportunities and growth potential of our existing businesses.
+In connection with this change in focus, we intend to review and evaluate our existing businesses to determine if they continue to meet our business objectives.
 As part of our ongoing evaluation of such businesses, we intend from time to time to explore and conduct discussions with regard to divestitures and related corporate transactions.
 However, we can give no assurance with respect to the magnitude, timing, likelihood or financial or business effect of any possible transaction.
 We also cannot predict whether any divestitures or other transactions will be consummated or, if consummated, will result in a financial or other benefit to us.
 We intend to use a portion of the proceeds from such dispositions, if any, together with the proceeds of this and future debt issues and bank borrowings and cash from operations, to retire our outstanding \$3.25 billion bank term loan, to execute a program to repurchase initially up to \$1.0 billion of our common stock and for other general corporate purposes.